Charles County Crime Solvers

 The Charles County Sheriff’s Office is committed to your safety and the protection of life is our highest priority.
 However, there are times when a dangerous event could occur and what you do before police arrive is crucial.
 With that in mind, we offer a free service to train you on what to do should a situation occur.
 The training we offer is a nationwide program that was developed by subject matter specialist and renowned author of Mass Shootings: Six Steps to Survival, John Matthews.
 The presentation focuses on tips and suggestions that citizens can utilize to improve their odds of surviving potentially deadly situations.
 The author has conducted extensive research and investigation relating to mass shootings over the last four decades, focusing on survivors and the actions they took.
 From this research he developed his patented ESCAPE model, a six-step plan of action to optimize survival rates.
 Our presenter will also provide basic information reference what to expect of first responders and what to do when the first responders arrive.

 This program is available to all people of Charles County.
 Most often the program, which lasts between sixty and ninety minutes, is presented to groups; religious institutions, fraternal organizations, civic associations, educational institutions, or other community service organizations.
-To request information or schedule a presentation, contact Community Organizer Mr. Gus Proctor at (301) 609-6476 or via email at proctora@ccso.us.
+To request information or schedule a presentation, contact Community Organizer Gus Proctor at (301) 932-3080 or via email at communityorganizer@ccso.us.

 Houses of Worship Safety and Security